tasosvourn/Compiler/README.md

 # Compiler
- Compiler from eel to assembly mips languange
+ Compiler from EEL to assembly MIPS languange.
+Implemented with Python, this programm translates programms written in EEL language to C (intermediate code) and from C to ASM (.asm) - final code.